spf13/viper/README.md

 value if it’s not found.
 To check if a given key exists, the `IsSet()` method has been provided.

+The zero value will also be returned if the value is set, but fails to parse as the requested type.

 Example:
 ```go
 viper.GetString("logfile") // case-insensitive Setting & Getting